preetham-ad/DevOps_Notes_Preetham/K8s /K8s-Service.md

 - **When to Use:** Best for applications needing high availability and can handle variable amounts of traffic, like a popular website or service.
 - **Why:** It provides a stable public IP address and automatically balances traffic to ensure your service stays available and responsive even under heavy load.

-## Neat Notes on Kubernetes Service Types
+## Summary on Kubernetes Service Types

 - **ClusterIP**
   - **Purpose:** Internal communication within the cluster.